Rosy Bagolie: Biography

 Bagolie emigrated from the Dominican Republic and settled with her family in Elizabeth, New Jersey, where she graduated from Elizabeth High School.
 She earned graduate degrees in education at Seton Hall University and Rutgers University.
 She is employed as both the principal and superintendent of the East Newark School District.

 Her husband, Ricky, is a lawyer working for the joint venture Bagolie–Friedman Injury Lawyers.
 He graduated from Rutgers Law School in 1993.
 They have three children.
+She is Jewish.

 Elective office

 Bagolie was elected to the Livingston Township Council in 2022.

 Following the 2021 reapportionment, all of the municipalities in Morris County were removed from the district, while the Passaic County municipality of Clifton was shifted from its longtime home in the 34th district.
 In the June 2023 Democratic primary, the first held under the 2021 reapportionment, incumbent Senator Richard Codey defeated incumbent 34th district Senator Nia Gill, though Codey announced in August that he would retire at the end of the term.
 McKeon was selected to replace Codey on the November ballot for Senate while Mila Jasey retired after her hometown was moved out of the district, with newcomers Bagolie and Alixon Collazos-Gill ultimately chosen to be the two Democratic Assembly candidates.

 Bagolie and Collazos-Gill defeated Republicans Irene DeVita and Michael G. Mecca Jr. in the 2023 New Jersey General Assembly election.
 Bagolie was one of 27 members elected for the first time to serve in the General Assembly in 2024, more than one-third of the 80 seats.

 In 2025, Bagolie and Collazos-Gill defeated primary challengers Rohit Dave and Blake Michael.
-In the 2025 General Election, Bagolie defeated republicans Adam Kraemer and Robert Iommazzo, as well as reciving more votes than her running mate Collazos-Gill, earning reelection to the New Jersey General Assembly.
+In the 2025 General Election, Bagolie defeated republicans Adam Kraemer and Robert Iommazzo, as well as receiving more votes than her running mate Collazos-Gill, earning reelection to the New Jersey General Assembly.